arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 >
 >Output: ```demux.qza```

-What's this `time` thing?
-You can add the `time` command to any command line task to see how long it took to run.
-{: .notice--info}

-# Examine the quality of the data
+## Examine the quality of the data
 Before analyzing the sequences, it's important to assess their quality like we did before in the [Genetics Primer](#3--checking-read-quality-with-q-scores).
 A quality check using QIIME2 allows us to visualize how reliable each base position is across all reads.
 If certain positions show low quality, we can trim them off.

 >We can view the characteristics of the dataset and the quality scores of the data by creating a QIIME2 visualization artifact.